 Email Marketing Best Practices

 Email marketing is still the main thing when it comes to digital communication.
 It’s a great way to connect with people who are interested in your brand.
-Engaging your clients and prospects with email campaigns isn’t complicated but there a few “rules” to follow to make sure your emails don’t get lost in the infinite email matrix:
+Engaging your clients and prospects with email campaigns isn’t complicated but there a few “rules” to follow to make sure your emails don’t get lost in the infinite email matrix, or you don’t become a business in which customers want to block unwanted emails:

 - Begin with a strong welcome.
 You’ve got a matter of seconds to catch or lose your reader’s attention.